dask-contrib/dask-sql/README.md

     pip install -e ".[dev]"

-To compile the Java classes (at the beginning or after changes), run
+To recompile the Java classes after changes have been made to the source contained in `planner/`, run

-    python setup.py java
+    python setup.py build_ext

 This repository uses [pre-commit](https://pre-commit.com/) hooks.
 To install them, call